 There are a number of reasons why a driver may leave the scene of an accident, but most commonly it is because they’re impaired, are driving without a license or with a suspended license or they lack insurance.
 Unfortunately, leaving the scene makes the situation worse.Two years ago, the Florida Highway noted that there was anincrease in hit and run accidentsthroughout the state.

 Those who have been victims of a hit and run should be made aware that they have legal recourse.
-The experienced hit and run lawyers at Gordon & Doner can help you determine your legal options and if you are entitled to file a lawsuit for damages.
+The experienced personal injury attorneys at Gordon & Partners can help you determine your legal options and if you are entitled to file a lawsuit for damages.